ekogeda/dova-finance-app/README.md

 - **Responsive Design**: Optimized for all devices with mobile-first Tailwind CSS styling.
 - **Component-Based Architecture**: Modular Vue 3 components for maintainable and scalable code.
-- **Image-to-Code Conversion**: Directly translated from a PNG mockup to functional Vue components.

 ## Tech Stack